AlexLiang27/musicplayerapp/README.md

 images for the song album everytime the song plays.
 The picture would then switch whenever the next song is played.
 Another thing
 I would change is my action command if statements because they are really long in this current version.
 I would make them switch statements if I had more time because switch statements are the same as if-else statements but are visually cleaner.
 I only found out about switch statements near the end of my project.
+Lastly, another thing I would add to my project is having multiple playlists.